department-of-veterans-affairs/vets-website/content/pages/vocational-rehab-and-employment/service-disabled/new-skills.md

 **Note:** VR&amp;E is an employment program different from the GI Bill that may be used to pay for education needed to train you for suitable employment.

-**Note for currently active Servicemembers:** If you have a disability and you're currently in predischarge status, filing a claim before you separte from the military may help to speed up the claim decision process.
+**Note for currently active Servicemembers:** If you have a disability and you're currently in predischarge status, filing a claim before you separate from the military may help to speed up the claim decision process.
 [Learn more about filing a predischarge claim](/disability-benefits/apply/claim-types/predischarge-claim/).